Medically reviewed by Kristin Hall, FNP

 Many of these products only contain trace amounts of retinoid ingredients, meaning they offer subpar results and poor value for money when compared to pharmaceutical retinoids such as adapalene or tretinoin.

-If you’re considering purchasing an over-the-counter retinol gel, cream or other topical product, make sure you check the ingredients label before purchasing to confirm that it really includes an active ingredient such as retinol or adapalene.
+If you’re considering purchasing an over-the-counter retinol gel, cream or other topical product, make sure to check the ingredients label before you make a purchase.

-If you have persistent or severe acne that just doesn’t seem to go away with non-prescription treatments, or wrinkles, skin discoloration or other signs of aging you'd like to treat, talking to your doctor about using tretinoin could be a good idea.
+If you have persistent or severe acne that doesn’t improve with non-prescription treatments, or if you have signs of aging that you'd like to treat, talking to your healthcare provider about tretinoin could be a good idea.

 If tretinoin is appropriate for you, your healthcare provider will give you a prescription and inform you about how to use this medication correctly.

 If tretinoin isn’t the right medication for you, your healthcare provider may be able to suggest a less powerful, over-the-counter alternative.